WHAT IS A ‘PROGRESS REVIEW’

 What about cost and structure?

-These courses can be quite short, and save a great deal in terms
+These courses can be quite short, and saving you a great deal in

 your total training time.
 Typically, expect to log 2 hours total